-Content Warning: This course is about religions & the academic study of religions.
-It may include topics of upsetting/distressing nature related to or discussions about: the meaning of life, death & mortality, suffering, violence, sacrifice, sexual violence, slavery, sexuality, gender roles, anti-LGBTQ and/or anti-woman ideologies, and religious, ethnic, racial, or ability prejudices.
+Content Warning: This course is about the human experience in the U.S. It may include topics of upsetting/distressing nature related to or discussions about: the meaning of life, death & mortality, suffering, violence, sacrifice, sexual violence, slavery, sexuality, gender roles, anti-LGBTQ and/or anti-woman ideologies, and religious, ethnic, racial, or ability prejudices.
 Learning about the human experience can often be uncomfortable or unpleasant.
 That's ok.
 That means we're thinking about things that matter.
 But: please come speak to me if you suspect something might trigger an extreme emotional or physical reaction (PTSD, panic attack, etc.).
 I can help warn you, make alternative readings available (within reason), or point you towards appropriate services.
 I can't possibly know what might trigger an extreme emotional or physical emotion, but I can help you find resources.